kevast/Kevast.js/README.md

 await kevast.set('key', Math.random().toString());

 // According to configuration,
-// data will be saved in both memory and file
+// data will be saved in both memory, file and gist
-// after encryption
+// Of course, after encryption

 // Read data from memory
 // and decrypt